Lauren DeCicca, b. 1989, is a documentary photographer from New York who is now based in Bangkok, Thailand.

 Documenting the lives of people around the world will help those who have no access to such situations understand that the subjects of her photographs could easily be their parent, sibling or partner.
 Despite differences in language, skin color, religion or way of life, everyone has the same basic needs for empathy, understanding and acceptance.

+Lauren is a stringer for Getty Images in Southeast Asia.
 Her work has been published by The New York Times, The Wall Street Journal, TIME.com, The Washington Post, Bloomberg BusinessWeek, The Guardian, CNN, USA Today, Foreign Policy, Al Jazeera, The Global Post, NPR, Médecins Sans Frontières (MSF), The SE Asia Globe Magazine, The Jakarta Globe, The Cambodia Daily, amongst others.